warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 	                var datasetIds = await Helpers.PowerBIHelper.GetDatasetIdsAsync(this.CurrentWorkspaceId);
 	                this.DatasetIds.Clear();

 	                foreach (var datasetId in datasetIds)
 	                {
 	                    this.DatasetIds.Add(datasetId);
 	                }

 	                this.CurrentDatasetId = this.DatasetIds.FirstOrDefault();
 	                this.IsDatasetCreated = this.CurrentWorkspaceId != null && this.CurrentReportId != null;
 	            }

 	            this.IsBusy = false;
 	            return;
 	        }
 	    }
 	}
 	```

-	This is the view-model whose properties will be bound to controls in the view to drive the user experience.

 1. Open **MainPage.xaml** in the **TwitterBI (Portable)** project and replace its contents with the following XAML: